 Teams and Backlogs, Boards, and Sprints

 A team refers to a group of project members who work in a particular product area.
 Those areas are represented as area paths.
 Area paths are hierarchical paths that denote the possible areas of ownership in an organization.
 A team is defined by a name, its members, and its area paths.

-The Agile tools Boards, Backlogs, Sprints, and Plans rely on team configurations.
+Boards, Backlogs, Sprints rely on team configurations.
 For example, if you want to add a Kanban board or product backlog, you define a team.
 For more information on teams, see About teams and Agile tools.